autodidatta/go-examples/README.md

 # go-examples

-**wrapper.go**: Modify an existing function with a "wrapper" function.
+**wrapper.go**: Modify an existing function using a "wrapper" function.